 Many boxwood logs were found on the top layer of the wreck, which was possibly the deck.
 The wreck thanks its name to this high-quality hardwood, also known as Palmwood.
 Palmwood was mainly used for tool handles and luxury furniture making.

 More objects were found as sand continued to wash away from the wreck.
 The divers brought various broken chests to the surface, containing finds such as textiles, silverware and luxury utensils.
 Everything was from such quality and exclusivity, that it is certain that the owner belonged to the highest social classes.
 Research suggests that the Palmwood Wreck was a Dutch merchant ship.
 The ship had cargo from at least the Mediterranean on board when it sank in 1660.

 There are very few 17th century textiles still preserved today and these are almost never found in shipwrecks.
 This is due to the fact that textiles are the fastest to decay.
 When textiles are found in a wreck, they are almost always small fragments of woolen seafarer’s clothing.
 The fact that the textiles from the Palmwood Wreck are mainly still intact makes these finds so unique.
-Real treasures are, amongst others, the silk Dress, finely knitted silk stockings, an oriental kaftan and a silver wedding dress: super luxurious clothing which only the elite could afford.
+Real treasures are, amongst others, the silk Dress, finely knitted silk stockings, an oriental kaftan and a a silver dress, that most probably was a wedding dress: super luxurious clothing which only the elite could afford.

 Not only the clothing but also other objects from the Palmwood Wreck suggest that the owner was extremely wealthy.
 The silver cup, luxury toiletry set and oriental carpet are all objects which surely belonged to the elite.
 The pieces of clothing differ in size and would therefore have been worn by different people.
 Arent Vos, senior archeologist, thinks that the ship may have been transporting the belongings of a rich family to a different country in which they were to staff a trading post.